 Although often a misdemeanor, indecent exposure can sometimes result in a felony charge and may be classified as a sex offense.
 For example, if a minor is involved or if sexual contact is made, an indecent exposure charge can become a sexual assault charge.
 This could result in being registered as a sex offender—usually a lifelong requirement that negatively impacts housing and employment opportunities.

 Indecent exposure charges are not confined to public places.
 A person can be charged with indecent exposure on his or her own property.
-“Inappropriate” clothes (such as a Speedo or risque swimsuit) can also result in an indecent exposure charge.
+“Inappropriate” clothes (such as a Speedo or risque swimsuit) can also result in an indecent exposure charge depending on the situation.

 Minnesota Sex Crimes Attorneys